kpinuela/PenExperiment/pen-experiment/survey_id_getter/README.txt

 Another note to make your qualtrics survey connect to our game you would follow these instructions:
 In your Qualtrics Survey, go to the survey flow.
 In there create an Embeded Data block at the top of your survey blocks.
-Then you would create a filed called "Survey Id" and sets its value to ${rand://int/10000:99999} to create the survey Ids.
+Then you would create embeded data under the field of RID or ResponseID in Qualtrics to create the survey Ids.
+This generates a survey specific id for each person taking the survey so that you can correlate this id with a specific game data response.
 Then go back to survey builder and create a text and graphic block at the end of your survey.
-In that block Make it say something like "Your Id for the game is ${e://Field/Survey%20Id}" where the
+In that block Make it say something like "Your Id for the game is ${e://Field/ResponseID}" where the
-${e://Field/Survey%20Id} is the way to display the embeded data that is their ID.
+${e://Field/ResponseID} is the way to display the embeded data that is their ID.
 Finally you would click on the question block, click on JavaScript and inside the addOnReady function you would include this :
-	const url = 'https://qualtrics-id-getter.fly.dev/surveyids'; // URL of your Express server API endpoint var currentID = parseInt("${e://Field/Survey%20Id}"); //This gets the embeded data from the survey
+	const url = 'https://qualtrics-id-getter.fly.dev/surveyids'; // URL of your Express server API endpoint var ResponseID ="${e://Field/ResponseID}" //use this field instead of random int

+  // Make a POST request to your Express server API endpoint
-	const data = {number: currentID};
+	const data = {number: ResponseID};
   fetch(url, {
     method: 'POST',
     headers: {